awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-instance-asg.md

 Amazon EC2 Auto Scaling provides you with an option to enable automatic scaling for one or more EC2 instances by attaching them to your existing Auto Scaling group\.
 After the instances are attached, they become a part of the Auto Scaling group\.

-The instance that you want to attach must meet the following criteria:
+The instance to attach must meet the following criteria:
 + The instance is in the `running` state\.
 + The AMI used to launch the instance must still exist\.
 + The instance is not a member of another Auto Scaling group\.